RayOfDaylon/SpaceRox/README.md

 - Scavenger enemies that harvest unpicked powerups
 - Minibosses that are shielded

+The DaylonGraphicsLibrary plugin provides generic types and functions that can be used in other similar games, along with some widgets.
+It's included directly instead of using a git submodule, so that if you clone or pull this repo, you'll have it without any fuss ready to go.

 Unreal Engine 5.1 or higher required.

 Keyboard and gamepad input supported at present.